America Reads/America Counts

 Interns will provide one-to-one and/or small group instruction for school age children in the Walla Walla area to increase language proficiency and improve mathematical skills.
 Interns will report to the Outreach Coordinator of the Student Engagement Center.
 Each school has a site coordinator to assist interns with scheduling and school familiarity.

 Applications, along with a resume and cover letter, are due each semester on a rolling basis.
-Email firstname.lastname@example.org to inquire about and/or apply for open positions and check Handshake for the job listing toward the beginning of the academic year.
+Email firstname.lastname@example.org to inquire about and/or apply for open positions and check Handshake for the job listing towards the beginning of the academic year.